nyaosorg/nyagos/Doc/nyagos_en.md

 It assigns the function to the command-name `"NAME"`.
 `ARGS` is the table: { 1stArgument,2nd,3rd,... }

+When an error occures, the function should return the number(integer) for %ERRORLEVEL% and error-message.
+(No 'return' equals 'return 0,nil')

+When the return-value is a string(or string-table), nyagos.exe executes the string(-table) as a new commandline.

 ### `VALUE = nyagos.getalias("NAME")`
 ### `VALUE = nyagos.alias["NAME"]`
 ### `VALUE = nyagos.alias.NAME`